 office WiFi routers are designed with the needs of a larger scale and more demanding environment in mind, providing increased coverage, security, management capabilities, and reliability compared to home WiFi routers.

 Since most office users use portable devices like laptop, smart phones, tablets, the existence of a highly stable wireless network is more important than a wired network.
 In such a network, in addition to accessing the Internet, clients also need to communicate with wired network clients and servers.
 In this post, We’ve proposed 5 recommendations on how to choose office wifi router to fulfill all of your requirements.

 Up to now, 7 technologies have been introduced in WiFi networks.
 These standards are listed in the following image:

 In general, the 802.11n standard is the most widely used technology in WiFi networks.
 The 802.11ac is the fastest technology in WiFi networks.
-(The 802.11ax standard has recently been introduced and compatible equipment is not available everywhere).
+(The 802.11ax standard has recently been introduced and compatible clients are not available everywhere).
 The 802.11ac technology has two generations, known as Wave1 and Wave2.

 Wave1 with the maximum speed of 1300Mbps and Wave2 with the maximum speed of 3600Mbps.
 So, it’s better to use an 802.11ac Wave2 standard router.

 Dual-band routers offer both 2.4GHz and 5GHz frequency bands, which can provide more flexibility and options for connecting devices.
 Tri-band routers have an additional 5GHz band, which can help manage heavy network traffic more efficiently.

 Technically, the number of antennas on the wifi router has a tremendous impact on the quality of client’s communication.
 Enables the router (especially the 802.11ac and 802.11ax routers) to use its own capabilities such as Beam-forming and MU-MIMO.